History of El Salvador in Timeline

 1998: Hurricane Mitch

-Hurricane Mitch affected El Salvador in 1998.
+In 1998, Hurricane Mitch affected El Salvador.

 1999: Environmental Framework Law Approved

-From 2000 to 2006, El Salvador's total exports grew 19%, from $2.94 billion to $3.51 billion.
+From 2000 to 2006, as a result of the free trade agreements, total exports have grown 19% from $2.94 billion.

 January 2001: Earthquake

-On 13 January 2001, an earthquake measuring 7.7 on the Richter scale caused a landslide that killed more than 800 people.
+On 13 January 2001, an earthquake measuring 7.7 on the Richter magnitude scale caused a landslide that killed more than 800 people.

 February 2001: Earthquake